Stacked-Org/stacked/packages/stacked/README.md

 ### Non reactive ViewModelWidget

-Sometimes you want a widget to have access to the ViewModel but you don't want it to rebuild when `notifylisteners()` is called.
+Sometimes you want a widget to have access to the ViewModel but you don't want it to rebuild when `notifyListeners()` is called.
 In this case, you can set the reactive value to false for the super constructor of the `ViewModelWidget`.
 This is commonly used in widgets that don't make use of the model's state and only it's functionality.

 ```dart
 class UpdateTitleButton extends ViewModelWidget<HomeViewModel> {